Should You Get a Real or Artificial Christmas Tree? Here's How to Decide

-Beyond who's hosting this year, what to gift everyone, and how to dress for all those holiday parties, there's another Christmas conundrum you might be grappling with this season: Should you buy an artificial Christmas tree, or stick to tradition with a real one?
-In the end, it'll all come down to preference, but here are a few pros and cons of each Christmas tree option to help you make a decision.
+Beyond what to gift everyone, how to travel safely, and how to celebrate without the whole family this year, there's another Christmas conundrum you might be grappling with: Should you buy an artificial Christmas tree, or stick to tradition with a real one?
+In the end, it'll come down to preference, but here are a few pros and cons of both Christmas tree options to help you make a decision.

 Why People Love Real Christmas Trees